ZainAmjad68/test-coverage-annotate/README.md

-# PR Coverage Annotate - GitHub Action
+# Test Coverage Annotate - GitHub Action

 This action Scans the Changes in a PR and then uses the provided Coverage Report to display Annotations about the uncovered parts of the code